Kotlin/kotlin-js-inspection-pack-plugin/README.md

 Now there is an inspection that will highlight boolean properties in external interfaces and offer to make them nullable (`Boolean?`).

-* Convert functions with receivers in external interfaces to regular functions

-External declarations can't contain functions with receivers, such as extension functions or properties with corresponding functional types.
-This plugin allows you to convert such functions and properties into regular functions by moving the receiver object to an argument.

 ## Feedback

 If you encounter any issues with the inspections in the plugin, please report them in our issue